 It’s also a good idea to pay a visit to the Archaeological Museum of Chania, only a couple of steps from away, on the same street.
 The exhibition is in the former church of Agios Frangiskos, dating from 1598, belonging to the Franciscan Monastery that stood there.

 The archaeological collection includes seals, coins, and other objects from the Minoan and the eras coming from the city of Chania and the surrounding area, including Ancient Kydonia, Aptera, Kissamos, and Polyrrenia.
+Here you can check more museums in town.

 Archaeological Museum of Chania (Halidon Street 28)